Psychopath-Traveler/Linux-Privilege-Escalation/Fourth>Service-based Privilege Escalation/Logrotate.md

 ```

 **To `exploit` logrotate, we need some requirements that we have to fulfill.**
-1. we need `writ`e permissions on the log files
+1. we need `write` permissions on the log files
 2. logrotate must run as a privileged user or `root`
 3. vulnerable versions:
 - 3.8.6